Achnasheen railway station: History

 The station was opened by the Dingwall and Skye Railway on 19 August 1870, but operated from the outset by the Highland Railway.
 The station hotel was built by Alexander Ross and opened in 1871.
-It was extended by William Roberts in 1898 and again at the turn of the 21st century.
+It was extended by William Roberts in 1898.

-It was once an important railhead, handling passengers, mail and freight bound for parts of Wester Ross, including Gairloch and the Loch Torridon area.
+The station formerly had a hotel, the dining room of which overlooked the station platforms.
+The hotel burned down in the 1980s.

 Facilities

 Facilities here are very basic, consisting of shelters and benches on both platforms on both platforms, and a help point on platform 1, adjacent to a small car park.
-Unusually, for such a rural location, there are accessible toilets at the station.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

 The main origin or destination station for journeys to or from Achnasheen in the 2022–23 period was Inverness, making up 1,936 of the 3,302 journeys (58.6%).